-People with endometriosis may be more likely to have a close relative with the disease.
-However, research into the potential link is still developing.
+People with endometriosis may be more likely to have a close relative with the disease, suggesting it may be hereditary.
+However, more research is needed.

 Endometriosis is a complex condition.
 Many factors beyond heredity may increase a person’s risk of developing it.